A simplified electro-chemical lithium-ion battery model applicable for in situ monitoring and online control: Bottom-up modelling approach

-The rest parameters are assumed to be constant values.
-It is noteworthy that in the long-term, some parameters will vary with the battery degradation.
-However, this work mainly focuses on real-time simulations, degradation identification and analysis will be investigated in the following research.
+The remaining parameters are assumed to be constant values.
+However, in the long term, some parameters can vary with degradation.
+However, this work mainly focuses on real-time simulations, and degradation identification and analysis will be investigated in future research.
+Note that the modelling of the parameters introduced above is appropriate for the negative electrode, positive electrode and separator domains, so the superscripts $+$,$-$ and $\mathrm{sep}$ are omitted for notation simplicity.